jonuts100/cookmate-mobile-app/README.md

    npx expo start
    ```

-That's it!
-The app should open in your browser, and you can preview it using the Expo Go app on your mobile device.
+You can preview the app using the Expo Go app on your mobile device, by scanning the QR Code from your terminal.

----

-Let me know if you want to add sections like features, screenshots, or contribution guidelines!
+Note: Previewing on web browser doesnt work due to Firebase configurations and Expo limitations.